CMS18/Michael-ALM/README.md

-Ägare: Michael Fors
+Owner of this project: Michael Fors,
-Kodgranskare: Hannibal Ftaw
+Code reviewer: Hannibal Ftaw